eqlabs/vanilla-platform/README.md

 This will run the `start-rpc` and the `start-explorer` make commands.The explorer is available at http://localhost:8000

+To view available addresses and such run:

+    make rpc-logs

 To **deploy** the contracts from this project run:

     make migrate